rsdoiel/antenna/archives/2025/columns_2025.24.md

 date: 2025-06-16, from: Doc Searls (at Harvard), New Old Blog

 Trying on times.
-I like shoes I can slip on, because bending over to use my bent arthritic fingers as shoe horns is painful.
+I like shoes I can slip on, because bending over to use my crooked arthritic fingers as shoe horns is painful.
 So is tying laces.
-(Oddly, typing on a keyboard isn&#39;t painful, so that&#39;s a counted blessing of one.)
-The ones I&#39;m wearing now are beat-up Sketchers that I bought at a [&#8230;]
+(Oddly, typing on a keyboard isn&#8217;t painful, so that&#8217;s a counted blessing.)
+The shoes I&#8217;m wearing now are beat-up Sketchers that I bought at Nordstrom for about [&#8230;]

 <br>